 We thought about putting this beauty at the end of the list.
 You know, save the best for last and all.
 But we decided against it, given that this light lager is the most popular lager every year during crawfish season.

 What’s not to love about it?
 True enough, it a lager that’s brewed with wheat malt and pilsner, which would make it similar to many other beers.
 But then, oh but then, there’s that bit of strawberry juice added in.

 This addition turns up the sweet, making this crisp, refreshing beer the best way to calm the spice of the boil without cutting out the taste all together.

 If the name of this beer doesn’t get your Zen on, we know the taste will.
 Imagine a beer infused with apple and caramel and malt flavors and scents.
 It’s a bit darker than some of the beers we’d choose for a good crawfish boil, but it definitely has the requisite sweet required to put out the crawfish-induced fire in your mouth any day of the week.

 Quick!
 What do you get when you add a bit of sweet lemon basil flavoring to a top-of-the-line light wheat beer?
 If you guessed, the NOLA 7th Street Wheat, then you’d be right.

-This beer’s is hard to beat.
+This beer is hard to beat.
 In fact, it didn’t used to be the year-round beer that it has become.
 Originally, it was a seasonal beer, once served only when the summer heat was at its hottest.
 But its popularity turned it into a year-round treat, whether it was hot out or not.

 And speaking of hot, be sure to have a few pints of this on hand as your boil heats up.
-The sweet wheat will cut the burn and the lemon and basil flavorings will bring out the succulent flavors of the crawfish meat like few other things can!
+The sweet wheat will cut the burn and the lemon and basil flavorings will bring out the succulent flavors of the crawfish meat as few other things can!

 Laissez les bons temps rouler!